-In 2020, Immigrant Connection took the step to become its own organization with a governing board and its own non-profit designation.
-We believe this allows us to further the mission of providing church-based low-cost immigration legal services in under-resourced communities by opening up even more potential local churches to launch IC sites in their communities.
+In mid-2020, Immigrant Connection progressed from a grassroots movement to its own national organization with a governing board and its own nonprofit designation.
+This has allowed us to further our mission by opening up even more potential local churches to launch IC sites in their communities.

 The work of Immigrant Connection has been featured in numerous national and local publications, including: The Leadership Journal, The Washington Post, World Magazine, Welcoming The Stranger, There Goes the Neighborhood: How Communities Overcome Prejudice and Meet the Challenge of American Immigration, Seeking Refuge on the Shores of the Global Refugee Crisis, and Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures.